Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/NEW2-install.md

 - Go to **General** > **Touchscreen**.
 - You should either see **NVT-ts** of **FTS-ts**

-> You can also check it through recovery terminal also
+> You can check it through recovery terminal also
 ```cmd
 adb shell dmesg | grep dsi_display_bind
 ```